inorbit-ai/rmf_inorbit_examples/rmf_inorbit_demos/README.md

 ## Start a demo

-Open the invitation link you received to your email in a chromium based browser, or log into your newly created account at [control.inorbit.ai](https://control.inorbit.ai/).
-After completing the tutorial, go to the the `Navigation` dashboard and in the text box at the top bar, type `Tugz335` and press Enter.
+Open the invitation link you received to your email in a Chrome browser.
+The URL should have the form `https://control.inorbit.ai/join?inviteCode=xxxxx` After completing the tutorial, go to the the `Navigation` dashboard and in the text box at the top bar, type `Tugz335` and press Enter.

 ![navigation dashboard annotated](assets/navigation%20dashboard%20annotated.png)

-What your are seeing is not a real warehouse, but an overlap of three different simulations with one robot each based on [aws-robomaker-small-warehouse-world](https://github.com/aws-robotics/aws-robomaker-small-warehouse-world).
+NOTE: What your are seeing is not a real warehouse, but an overlap of three different simulations with one robot each based on [aws-robomaker-small-warehouse-world](https://github.com/aws-robotics/aws-robomaker-small-warehouse-world).
 Even though the robots cannot collide with each other, RMF will receive their data as if they were in the same place and will orchestrate all of the movements accordingly.

 **Important note:** If the robots don't move as expected after starting the demo or if the robots are already moving, the lock might be on (see the above picture and locate the indicator, which in this example shows unlocked).
 If the robots are locked, **do not break the lock!** Someone else might be playing with the same robots, and two active controllers at the same time will cause problems.

-InOrbit's Control page provides a lot of useful information.
+InOrbit Control provides a lot of useful information.
 For this particular application, the `Fleet` dashboard might be of your interest, but feel free to explore all of them!

 The `rmf_inorbit_demos` package contains two important folders: